differentialprivacy/differentialprivacy/_posts/2020-10-12-reconstruction-theory.md

 \newcommand{\mat}[1]{#1} % matrix notation: for now nothing
 \\\)

-We often see people asking whether or not differential privacy might be overkill.
-Why do we need strong privacy protections like differential privacy when we're only releasing approximate, aggregate statistical information about a dataset?
-Is it really possible to extract information about specific users from releasing these statistics?
-The answer turns out to be a resounding yes!
-The textbook by Dwork and Roth [DR14] calls this phenomenon the Fundamental Law of Information Recovery:

->Giving overly accurate answers to too many questions will inevitably destroy privacy.

-So what exactly does this fundamental law mean precisely, and how can we prove it?
-We can formalize and prove the law via *reconstruction attacks*, where an attacker can recover secret information from nearly every user in the dataset, simply by observing noisy answers to a modestly large number of (surprisingly simple) queries on the dataset.
-Reconstruction attacks were introduced in a seminal paper by Dinur and Nissim in 2003 [DN03].
-Although this paper predates differential privacy by a few years, the discovery of reconstruction attacks directly led to the definition of differential privacy, and shaped a lot of the early research on the topic.
-We now know that differentially private algorithms can, in some cases, match the limitations on accuracy implied by reconstruction attacks.
-When this is the case, we have a remarkably sharp transition from a blatant privacy violation when the accuracy is high enough to enable a reconstruction attack, to the strong protection given by differential privacy at the cost of only slightly lower accuracy.

-Aside from the theoretical importance of reconstruction attacks, one may wonder if they can be carried out in practice, or if the attack model is unrealistic and can be avoided with some simple workarounds?
-In this series of posts, we argue that reconstruction attacks can be quite practical.
-In particular, we describe successful attacks by some of this post's authors on a family of systems called *Diffix*, that attempt to prevent reconstruction without introducing as much noise as the reconstruction attacks suggest is necessary.
-To the best of our knowledge, these attacks represent the first successful attempt to reconstruct data from a commercial statistical-database system that is specifically designed to protect the privacy of the underlying data.
-A larger and much more significant demonstration of the practical power of reconstruction attacks was carried out by the US Census Bureau in 2018, motivating the Bureau's adoption of differential privacy for data products derived from the 2020 decennial census [[GAM18]](https://queue.acm.org/detail.cfm?ref=rss&id=3295691).

-This series will come in two parts: In the first part, we will review the theory of reconstruction attacks, and present a model for reconstruction attacks that corresponds more directly to an attack than the way they are typically presented.
-In the second post, we will describe attacks that were launched against various iterations of the *Diffix* system.

 ### Theory ###

 This part presents the basic theory of reconstruction attacks.
 We'll introduce a model of reconstruction attacks that is a little different from what you would see if you read the papers, and then describe the main results of Dinur and Nissim.
 At the end we will briefly mention some variations that have been considered in the nearly two decades since.